Enabling Continual Salesforce Testing Through No-Code Automation

-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Christian Brink Frederiksen, the CEO of Leapwork, shares insights into the ways no-code automation can help companies improve how they test and maintain their Salesforce systems.
+As part of Solutions Review’s Contributed Content Series—a collection of contributed columns written by industry experts in maturing software categories—Christian Brink Frederiksen, the CEO of Leapwork, shares insights into the ways no-code automation can help companies improve how they test and maintain their Salesforce systems.

 Salesforce is a fundamental SaaS application for more than 150,000 companies around the globe.
 And one of the reasons that it’s such a popular, core CRM and sales automation platform is that it’s highly customizable and can be integrated with hundreds of other software applications.
 These custom-built Salesforce use cases are constantly changing with regular seasonal releases, meaning organizations that use the CRM system must be vigilant about testing the software.